Hyperfoil/Hyperfoil/docs/site/content/en/docs/reference/steps/step_randomFile.md

 title: "randomFile"
 description: "Reads bytes from a randomly chosen file into a variable. "
 ---
-Reads bytes from a randomly chosen file into a variable. <br> Two formats are supported: <br> Example 1 - without weights:
+Reads bytes from a randomly chosen file into a variable. <br> Two formats are supported: <br> Example 1 - without weights: <br>
 ```
 toVar: myVar
 files: